ssrp/SubSpectralNet-PyTorch/README.md

 ## Results

 You should be able to see the losses for every iteration on the console.
-Other than this, you could also visualize the losses on TensorBoard by creating a tensorboard session using the following command (run on a new console, in the same directory):
+Additionally, you could also visualize the losses on TensorBoard by creating a tensorboard session using the following command (run on a new console, in the same directory):
 ```
 tensorboard --logdir=.
 ```